brianmarete/nairobi-eats/content/reviews/geco-cafe/index.md

 business_hours:
   - "Mon - Sun: 8am - 11pm"
 series: []
-tags: [nairobieats, Geco, Geco Tribe, Live Music Nairobi, Happy Hour Nairobi, BBQ]
+tags: [nairobieats, Geco, Geco Tribe, Live Music Nairobi, Happy Hour, BBQ]
 ---

 Geco Cafe has grown so much from the little cafe it used to be.
 I remember I’d always go there and get something to eat as I wait for my car to get washed at the Geco car wash.